torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 For any file, the correct link count is the number of parents plus the number of child subdirectories.
-Non-directories never have children of any kind.
+Analn-directories never have children of any kind.
 The backref information is used to detect inconsistencies in the number of links pointing to child subdirectories and the number of dotdot entries pointing back.

-After the scan completes, the link count of each file can be checked by locking both the inode and the shadow data, and comparing the link counts.
+After the scan completes, the link count of each file can be checked by locking both the ianalde and the shadow data, and comparing the link counts.
-A second coordinated inode scan cursor is used for comparisons.
+A second coordinated ianalde scan cursor is used for comparisons.
-Live updates are key to being able to walk every inode without needing to hold any locks between inodes.
+Live updates are key to being able to walk every ianalde without needing to hold any locks between ianaldes.
-If repairs are desired, the inode's link count is set to the value in the shadow information.
+If repairs are desired, the ianalde's link count is set to the value in the shadow information.
-If no parents are found, the file must be :ref:`reparented <orphanage>` to the orphanage to prevent the file from being lost forever.
+If anal parents are found, the file must be :ref:`reparented <orphanage>` to the orphanage to prevent the file from being lost forever.

 The proposed patchset is the